*SCAMMERS ALERT FYI*

 5.)Scammers usually never use registered names of studs and queens or the registration numbers for those (parent cats) on their site because it is too easy to trace registered names and registration numbers back to real owners.
 Ask for registered names and numbers for all adult breeder cats of the kittens you are buying.
 Then confirm with TICA that those cats belong to the person you are sending money to.

-6.)If the seller refuses to let you come see the kittens in person and insists on a delivery, chances are they are a scammer and they have no actual kittens to sell.
+6.)If the seller refuses to let you come see the kittens in person or over facetime and insists on a delivery, chances are they are a scammer and they have no actual kittens to sell.

 7.)If seller will not let you use any form of payment other than a form of payment that cannot be disputed if you don't get a kitten, chances are they are a scammer.

 8.)
-Look for inconsistent picture styles and inconsistent quality with the kittens.
+Look for inconsistent quality with the kittens.
 Also if the pictures show different looking cattery settings in the different pics of the different kittens, chances are, the pics were stolen from multiple breeders.

 Please be aware that scammers are getting better and better looking websites.
 There is a new scammer that has a professional looking website, is using OUR photos and is paying for google advertising!
 That site comes up at the top of the search engine for bengal kittens.
 Please go to the IPATA link for info on current pet scammers that involve shipping. https://www.ipata.org/pet-scams